 ‘Blue Whale Challenge’: Why Teens Are So Vulnerable To Committing Suicide In Horrific Game

-The ‘Blue Whale Challenge’ is an internet game that’s drawing in teens in an attempt to drive them to suicide.
-Psychiatrist Carole Lieberman spoke EXCLUSIVELY with HollywoodLife.com about why teens are playing and how to stop them.
+The ‘Blue Whale Challenge’ is circling the internet in an attempt to drive teens to suicide.
+Carole Lieberman, M.D. spoke EXCLUSIVELY with HollywoodLife.com about why teens play and how to stop them.

 Parents are horrified of the “Blue Whale Challenge”, and for good reason.
 The haunting internet game requires teens to complete 50 increasingly terrifying challenges over the course of 50 days, culminating in the request that the player commit suicide.
 Beverly Hills psychiatrist Carole Lieberman, M.D., spoke to HollywoodLife.com EXCLUSIVELY about why teens are participating in this horrifying game and how parents can put a stop to it.
 Click here to see pics of Isaiah Gonzalez, the boy who allegedly live streamed his suicide for the “Blue Whale Challenge.”